mitojala/test/docs/intro/pole.md

 Overview user interfaces
   * main menu TScan, TPhoto
   * main tool bar TScan, TPhoto, TModeler, TMatch
-#### Boresight calibration of the scanner system (calibration data set)
-* separate training part with 'Calib' data set

 ##### Set up a project in TerraScan

+The first step for every process in TerraScan consist in setting the coordinate system.
+As trajectories and/or end product might be in different coordinate systems, we will show you how to activate a coordinate system and how to set a transformation.

-Coordinate system settings and transformations
+###### Coordinate system settings and transformations
   * settings for coordinate systems
      * activate Finnish `ETRS-TM35GK and ETRS GK and UTM North zone 35`